charvi5/Movie-review-analysis/README.md

 # Movie-review-analysis
-Here, audience and critic reviews were scraped from Rotten Tomatoes and sentiment analysis, word cloud technique was applied to unstructured data to find correlations
+Here, audience and critic reviews were scraped from Rotten Tomatoes Sentiment analysis and word cloud technique was applied to unstructured data to find correlations between reviews and box office collections.